Hsu212/WATA-Software-Intern/README.md

 # WATA-Software-Intern

-Welcome to my repository for the WATA Software AI Engineer Internship Program!
+Welcome to my repository for the Software Engineer Internship Program!
 This project serves as a full-stack application integrated with an AI-powered retrieval and generation pipeline.

 ---